dh1tw/sdrsharp-udp-signal-exporter/README.md

 [Download]() or fetch from the `Release/net7.0-windows` folder the file `SDRSharp.UDPSignalExporter.dll` and drop it into the plugin directory of your SDR# installation.
 The plugin will then become available with SDR#'s plugin menu.

 ## Capture the data

+It's easy to capture the UDP datagram for further processing.
+Find below a couple of examples how to capture and process the data.

 ### CLI (Linux & MacOS)